 take him to the vet immediately to be treated.

-We have to wait for everything to fall off before deciding how to
+everything to fall off before deciding how to

-proceed next.
-There will be two choices, getting a skin graft or
+two choices, getting a skin graft or

 allowing the wound to heal on its own.
-There are pros and cons to each

-and I am unsure what I will decide at this point.
+and I am unsure what I will decide at this

 I know that several of you have contacted Vickie regarding Dougal's